-Ground Venison Burgers are going to rock your world!
+This juicy ground Venison Burger recipe is going to rock your world!
 Imagine an umami-filled burger with crispy shallots, crispy bacon, and a butter-stuffed venison patty on top of a bun with garlic aioli and cheese.
-That’s what I’m talking about, and they’re easier to make than you might think!
+That’s what we’re talking about, and they’re easier to make than you might think!

 Hand holding venison burger.

 This post is sponsored by NZ Venison.
-All thoughts and opinions are my own, and I am excited to get you to try venison!
+All thoughts and opinions are our own, and we are excited to get you to try venison!

 Venison is hugely under-appreciated.
-Some say it is too lean or too gamy, but farm-raised New Zealand venison has a far milder flavor due to it being grass-fed.
+Some say it is too lean or too gamey, but farm-raised New Zealand venison has a far milder flavor due to it being grass-fed.

-There’s plenty to love about these flavorful burgers, so fire up that grill and sink your teeth into these umami-packed burgers today!
+There’s plenty to love about these epic burgers, so fire up that grill and sink your teeth into these umami-packed deer burgers today!

 Ground venison burgers with one in foreground showing grilled patty on soft bun with thick cut bacon and shallots.

 New Zealand Venison is pasture and farm-raised, grass-fed, and sustainable.
-A 3.5 oz portion has less than 1 gram of saturated fat, and contains 40% recommended daily intake of iron, 35% Zinc, and 67% B12.
-It’s naturally low in fat and in fact lower in fat than skinless, boneless chicken and higher in iron, it’s high in vitamin B12 and high in protein.
+A 3.5 oz portion has less than 1 gram of saturated fat and contains 40% of the recommended daily intake of iron, 35% zinc, and 67% B12.
+It’s naturally low in fat and, in fact, lower in fat than skinless, boneless chicken and higher in iron; it’s high in vitamin B12 and high in protein.

 This burger works so well because we add fat to the ground venison and then layer on the satiating power of umami with the rich aioli, extra bacon, and shallots.
 The flavors and textures that meld together on a perfectly toasted but make for the perfect venison burger (and you may also find yourself dipping your fries in the aioli).